larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   {{Section 4 of !RFC9245}}, as the moderator team replaces the IETF discussion list moderation team.
-- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.
+- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will work together with working group chairs to moderate disruptive behavior.

 The processes described in this memo are solely applicable to IETF